LinuxCNC/wlo/downloads/index.md

 * LinuxCNC 2.8.0 Debian 10 Buster RTAI

-The more adventerous can install the Buster ISO and then install the experimental RTAI kernal as described in
+The more adventurous can install the Buster ISO and then install the experimental RTAI kernel as described in
 [2.8 documents](http://linuxcnc.org/docs/2.8/html/getting-started/getting-linuxcnc.html#cha:Installing-RTAI)

 * LinuxCNC 2.8.0 [Raspberry Pi OS based on Debian 10 Buster](https://www.linuxcnc.org/iso/linuxcnc-2.8.0-pi4.zip)